JNechaevsky/loto-keno/README.md

 - [Polina "Aura" N.](https://github.com/pvictress) — primary author, developer, co-architect
 - [Julia Nechaevskaya](http://github.com/jnechaevsky/) — co-author, idea originator, creator of the original 2005 concept

 ✨ _Sometimes the best ideas are the ones that make no sense.
-And sometimes, all they need is someone to ask: “Do you have something left unrealized?”_ ✨
+<br>And sometimes, all they need is someone to ask: “Do you have something left unrealized?”_ ✨